grapefruit-games/grapefruit-games.github.io/sportsrealism/index.markdown

 ## Most sports games don't know anything about sports.

-Sports games don't know anything about taking kids to practice, playing a pick-up game with friends, or watching the finals and screaming.
+Sports games don't know anything about taking kids to practice, playing a pick-up game with friends, or watching the finals, screaming.

 That is, **sports games don't know anything about your everyday experience of sports.**